OxfordRSE/uniqplus_python_course/_episodes/15-writing-functions.md

 > The code below will run on a label-printer for chicken eggs.
 A digital scale will report a chicken egg mass (in grams)
 > to the computer and then the computer will print a label.
 >
-> Please re-write the code so that the if-block is folded into a function.
+> Please re-write the code so that the if-block is encapsulated in a function.
 >
 > ~~~
 > import random